 Authors must submit manuscripts electronically via the Journal's Web-based submission system and use the Journal's Web site; submissions will not be accepted by e-mail or in hard copy.

 See "File Types," below, for information about acceptable types.
-A cover letter is required and should be submitted as a separate file.
 Tables should be included in the article file.
 Each figure should be in a separate file.
-Related manuscripts should be uploaded as "Supplemental Material" (see "Cover Letter," above).
-The submitter will then be asked to enter the article's title (which may be pasted into the submission form from another document); to provide information about the authors; to initial several required statements; and to select the appropriate manuscript type, subject area, and key words.
+Related manuscripts or abstracts should be included in the uploaded files.
+The submitter will be asked to enter the article's title (which may be pasted into the submission form from another document); to provide information about the authors; to initial several required statements; and to select the appropriate manuscript type, category, and classification terms.

 The editorial office will communicate all decisions about the manuscript to the corresponding author by e-mail.
-Additional information about the submission process is available on the submission Web site; select "Author Instructions" from the menu bar near the top of the screen.
+Additional help and instruction are available throughout the submission process on the Web site.

 All article files, for any initial submission or revised manuscript, must be in a Microsoft Word–compatible format; such formats include the Word, Word Perfect, text, and RTF formats.